This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 What Is a Vaginal Yeast Infection?

 The human body is home to millions of yeast organisms, many of which are considered “good” as far as our health is concerned.
-But the species of yeast responsible for causing yeast infections is a strain called Candida albicans, which can lead to a overgrowth known as candidiasis.
+However, the species of yeast responsible for causing yeast infections is a strain called Candida albicans, which can lead to an overgrowth known as candidiasis.

 All strains of yeast are types of fungi, which technically aren’t plants at all because they don’t use chlorophyll (a type of energy that plants use from the sun in order to grow).
 Yeast and fungi are also unique and different from plants because they can actually make their own food, which is precisely how they multiply and spread within the body.